 Ideally students begin serious data collection or fieldwork for their dissertation during their third year.
 However, research delays commonly happen and sufficient funding is sometimes difficult to obtain.
 Data collection commonly takes 18 months, and data analysis, follow up studies, and the writing of the dissertation take at least a year.
 The problem of language proficiency alone may lengthen the period of fieldwork.
 Five to six years are a reasonable time to reach the Ph.D.
-The student ceases to become a funding priority after six years.
-The university sets a deadline of seven years to complete the doctorate, and although it is sometimes possible to go beyond that time the student suffers financial penalties for doing so.
+The Department has set a deadline of eight years to complete the doctorate, and although it is sometimes possible to go beyond that time the student suffers financial penalties for doing so.

 Field work.
-Fieldwork is a common and highly recommended feature of dissertation research in biosocial anthropology, but is not an invariable one.
+Fieldwork is a common and highly recommended feature of dissertation research in cultural and biological anthropology.
 It is strongly advised for students who anticipate applying for positions in sociocultural anthropology, or behavioral ecology, and so is nearly indispensable for anyone planning for a faculty position in anthropology.
-Bioarchaeology students should consult with their advisor.
+While there is no time requirement, the total time commitment in the field is usually a year.

 Registration in the field, or Research Leave.
-Students receiving University-administered funding, including funding from extramural sources, must remain registered (for 12 units a quarter).
+Students receiving Universityadministered funding, including funding from extramural sources, must remain registered (for 12 units a quarter).
 Where and when necessary, students and their departments can seek fee augmentation from the Graduate Division.
 Students without such funding are eligible to apply for Research Leave and should support such a leave request with faculty verification concerning where the student will be conducting the research and for how long.
 Students on official leave may - and are strongly advised to - purchase student health insurance.
 In absentia registration for three quarters with a small fee offset is also an option.